catalyzeio/paas-cli-reference/combined_docs.md

 # Global Scope

 The CLI now supports the concept of scope.
 Previous to version 2.0.0, all commands had to be run within an associated local git repo.
 Now, the only time you need to be in a local git repo is when you associate to a new environment.
 After the initial association, CLI commands can be run from any directory.
-If you have more than one environment, the CLI uses this concept of scope to decide which environment you are using for the command.
+If you have more than one environment, you must specify which environment to use with the global `-E` flag.

-Let's say you have an environment that you associated in the directory `~/mysandbox-code` and another you associated in the directory `~/myprod-code`.
-These environments are named `mysandbox` and `myprod` respectively.
+Let's say you have associated to two environments named `mysandbox` and `myprod`.
 You have two options to specify which environment to run a command against.

 First, you can tell the CLI which environment you want to use with the global option `-E` or `--env` (see [Global Options](#global-options)).
 Your command might start like this